 The reason for this is simple.
 If a motorcycle is totaled, nothing changes about the paper title until the next time it’s transferred.
 That means the seller could hand you what appears to be a clean title only for it to come back salvage after you register it.
 Talk about bad business.

 Avoid that scenario by running a VIN check on any bike you plan to buy.
 Ask the seller for the VIN and run it through a VIN checker before buying the bike.
-Title Gods offers VIN checks starting at just $10, which will reveals the true title status of any vehicle.
-Use this to your advantage.

 That VIN check will also reveal any liens currently placed on the bike.
 An active lien means the owner financed the bike.
 In other words, the lienholder owns the bike until the lien is paid off.

 Shady sellers will try to offload a bike they still owe money on, leaving you to fight an uphill legal battle to straighten everything out.
 Be sure to ask the seller about any active liens shown on the VIN check or printed on the paper title.